ql229/ManyStats/README.md

 # R version must be 3.4.3 or latest.

 Run below commands in the R-console.
-It will installed the required packages and files.
+It will install the required packages and files.

 ```
 if (!require("devtools"))